 This really only takes five or so minutes to make.
 Unless you have a three year old helping you!
 Miles decide to play loaded questions and our five minutes salsa turned into 20 minutes salsa.
 I think it’s funny he still doesn’t like the sound of the blender though.
 We’ve been using it for years but he covers his ears nearly every time we turn it on.
 Love this little helper!

 You might just want to drink this stuff.
 If you want it to really have some kick, add more chile arboles.
 The first time I made it I used 4 and my mouth was on fire immediately.
 Soooo I definitely haven’t done that again, but you can make it as spicy as you guys like it!
 Two chile arboles gave it just the right kick for me.
 Still too much kick for the boys but they don’t like anything spicy.
-At all.
+Like at all.

 - 3 or so dried chili de arboles (or 1 tsp crushed red pepper)